Old guys and their memories. Why don’t they just give it a rest?

 And today … they blew it up.

-I currently live in a city where the average lifespan of a building is maybe 25 years.
+I currently live in a city, Abu Dhabi, where the average lifespan of a building is maybe 25 years.
 The extreme heat and humidity, well, they just rot out buildings here.
 They get all mildewy and nasty after a couple of decades, and down they come.

-Texas Stadium, though, lasted nearly 40 years.
-I imagine it could have stood for much longer.
+Texas Stadium, though, lasted nearly 40 years and probably could have used for another decade.
 But it was in the way, and I assume no one wanted to keep it up, and presumably the land is more valuable for something else … so they just … blew it up.
-After all, they have that even posher thing that has replaced it.
+After all, they have that even posher thing, Cowboy Stadium, that has replaced it.

 So, Masters, Augusta National, Seve Ballesteros and “when is this gonna be over?!?”